joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/es/2026/07/20/espanol/estados-unidos/air-force-one-retirado-equipamiento.html

 **Man Sets Off Explosive Device Outside 26 Federal Plaza in NYC**\
-`The man, who was detained, threatened passers-by, lit a fire and set off fireworks, police said, at the building, which houses an Immigration and Customs Enforcement office.`\
+`The man threatened passers-by, lit a fire and set off fireworks, police said, and was then detained.
+The building houses an Immigration and Customs Enforcement office.`\
 https://www.nytimes.com/2026/07/20/nyregion/nyc-explosion-federal-plaza-manhattan.html

 **How Google’s A.I.
 Search Is Imperiling the Open Web**\